绡悆绮惧僵姣旇禌 :Accessibility Guidelines Working Group

 Work of the AG WG is in accordance with the W3C Process.
 AG WG work is funded in part by the WAI Core 2015 Project.
 The work of this group does not necessarily reflect the views or policies of the funders.

-The chairs of the AG WG, responsible for overall leadership and management, are Alastair Campbell and Andrew Kirkpatrick.
+The chairs of the AG WG, responsible for overall leadership and management, are Chuck Adams, Alastair Campbell, and Rachael Montgomery.
 The staff contact, responsible for W3C Process and general support, is Michael Cooper.
 Administrative inquiries may be sent to [email protected].

 The AG WG maintains the following operational resources: